digital-nomad-cheng/MTCNN_PyTorch/README.md

 ## Optimize MTCNN
 ### Lighter MTCNN
 By combine shufflenet structure and mobilenet structure we can design light weight Pnet, Rnet, and Onet.
-In this way can can optimize the size of the model and at the same time increase the inference speeed.
+In this way can can optimize the size of the model and at the same time decrease the inference speeed.

 ### Prune MTCNN